-No pupil will be refused admission to school on the basis of his or her special educational need.
-In line with the Equality Act 2010 we will not discriminate against disabled children in respect of admissions for a reason related to their disability.
+No pupil will be refused admission to school based on his or her special educational need.
+In line with the Equality Act 2010, we will not discriminate against disabled children in respect of admissions for a reason related to their disability.
 We will use our best endeavours to provide effective educational provision.

-In line with current LEA policy, a place at Littletown Academy is available to a child with SEND provided that:
+In line with current LEA policy, a place at Littletown Primary Academy is available to a child with SEND provided that: